workfloworchestrator/example-orchestrator/README.md

 1. Show subscription details and ask user to confirm termination (`initial_input_form`)
 2. Necessary subscription administration (`@terminate_workflow`):
-   1. Register terminate process for this subscription
+   1. Register terminate workflow for this subscription
-   2. Set subscription ‘out of sync’ to prevent the start of other processes
+   2. Set subscription 'out of sync' to prevent the start of other workflows
 3. Get subscription and add information for following steps to the State (`load_initial_state`)
 4. Interact with OSS and/or BSS, in this example
    1. Delete node in IMS (`delete_node_in ims`)
    2. Deprovision node in NRM (`deprovision_node_in_nrm`)
 5. Necessary subscription administration (`@terminate_workflow`)
-   1. Transition subscription to terminated
+   1. Transition subscription to Terminated lifecycle
-   2. Set subscription ‘in sync’
+   2. Set subscription 'in sync'

 The initial input form for the terminate workflow is very simple, it only has to show the details of the subscription: